 2) Is the technology really going to be mature enough in such a short period of time to justify so much buzz ?

 Despite all the buzz, honestly i do not believe self-driving cars will be replacing traditional cars en-masse in the immediate future.
 And that is not only because of the price tags that they will probably carry initially, which will keep the masses away from them for quite some time, but also because of the reliability and validity of the test results that will require a substantial amount of peer-reviewing and certainly not only validation from the manufacturers alone (obviously biased).
-I think that the adoption will be gradual and not widespread for a couple of years at least, probably starting in the logistics industry which will serve as a test ground to refine the technology.
+I think that the adoption will be very gradual, not widespread, probably starting in the logistics industry which will serve as a test ground to refine the technology.
 If any use will be made in the short term to move people around, this will regard very specific uses in restricted environments, such as dedicated lanes/roads/areas where the risk for damages is minimized.
 One example may be the use of fully automated taxi or shuttle services for public transport in particular city areas.

 3) Who is liable in case of a car crash?

 One of the issues brought up in the debates about this subject is the problem of who is to be considered liable in the event that a self-driving car crashes.
 There seem to be a bit of confusion in this regard mostly due to the fact that it involves legal matter, which is not exact science and may lead to different interpretations and applications in different places.
 Since the legal field is not my domain i can only give my opinion from a logical point of view.